 The Battle of Messines may not be the best-known battle of the First World War, but it is certainly one of the biggest successes of the Allied Forces.
 It was a school example of a well-prepared battle where every branch of the Allied Army had its place.

 Nowadays Messines is a haven of peace and tranquillity set between the hills and the pastures.
 But the efforts of those fighting for their countries and freedom of Belgium are not forgotten.
-Messines has several monuments remembering and honouring the brave souls who lost their lives in this dreadful war.
+Messines has several monuments and points of interest remembering and honouring the brave souls who lost their lives in this dreadful war.
 For a battlefield tourist Messines is a must see.
-The local museum, the New Zealand Memorial, The Island of Ireland Peace Park, the crypt,...
+The Tourist Information Point (TIP), the New Zealand Soldier and Memorial, The Island of Ireland Peace Park, the crypt,...

 But Messines is much more than just the Great War.
 The beautiful environment of hills, forests and pastures are ideal for hiking or biking.
 Enjoy a nice Belgian beer in the local cafés.
 Make the best of your Flanders Fields experience; visit the historic town of Messines.